-- The bank issues you the check
+- The bank issues you the check.

-- The amount stated on the check is refunded from your account on the specified date
+- The amount stated on the check is refunded from your account on the specified date.

 So basically, the bank lends the money with you being the endorser.
-The bank itself is paying the amount to whoever the payee is, but they have you to back it all from your account.
+The bank is paying the amount to whoever the payee is, but they have you back it all from your account.
 However, if you can’t back it up because you don’t have the money, although you have an account, they will charge you.

-In other words, “writing myself a check” idea is only illegal if you knowingly write it without having any available balance on your account.
+In other words, the “writing myself a check” idea is only illegal if you knowingly write it without having any available balance on your account.

-“For instance, it would be very illegal for you to write a check and then try to prepare this check if you knew there was no money in your bank account,”- says Diana Adjadj, an editor from ClassyEssay, essay writing service.
+“For instance, it would be very illegal for you to write a check and then try to prepare this check if you knew there was no money in your bank account,”- says Diana Adjadj, an editor from ClassyEssay essay writing service.